anjjriit/view-maker/README.md

 You should get green and a record in the db.
 It's a very basic test and it should pass.

+If your test fails:

+Some versions of Laravel 5.2 require your routes to be in a web group.
+Since the new routes we made are just appened to the end of the file, you may need to move them inside a route group, depending on your version of Laravel.

-As I noted earlier, if you have a problem with your route group because of a version change in Laravel, it will fail.
-It can also fail if another test, like ExampleTest, is having a problem and crashes the program.
+The test can also fail if another test, like ExampleTest, is having a problem and crashes the program.
 In that case fix or remove the broken tests, and make sure your route group is correct, in some versions you need one, in some versions you don't, and that should solve the problem.